VedranaGATech/Project_2_MLB_Stats/README.md

   During the transformation process, we utilized jupyter notebook.

   ## 1. Teams and Cities
-        We itterated through the resulting rows of the html extract and built orm Team and City objects that we committed to Postgresql tables.
-Subsequently, a query from each of the tables was saved as Teams.csv and Cities.csv to facilitate easier testing and prevent duplicate additions to the database.
-We built a data dictionary of team names and abbreviations so other data sets could lookup the team ids and insert records related to the proper team.
+     - Looped through the resulting rows of the html extract and built orm Team and City objects
+     - Committed ORM objects to Postgresql tables.
+     - Subsequently, a query from each of the tables was saved as Teams.csv and Cities.csv to facilitate easier testing
+     - Built a data dictionary of team names and abbreviations so other data sets could lookup the team ids

  ## 3. Pitching.csv
      - Original Pitching.csv was loaded and stored in SQL Database